 The use of chemicals and pesticides in gardens is another big problem when it comes to the environment.
 They are most commonly used in order to manage and get rid of pests, but there are other methods you can use to prevent your plants from being destroyed.
 The “Integrated Pest Management” strategy is recommended by scientists and involves a variety of different methods, one of which is the removal of pests by hand.
 Another thing you can do to help manage pests is to encourage birds into your garden by setting up feeders.
 This will naturally lead to them eating other pests in your garden.
 Encouraging “good insects” like ladybirds and spiders is another option, as they will also get rid of the other nasty pests.
 Setting up a “wild” section of your garden whereby you leave it to grow naturally will also help to encourage this.

-So when you’re starting to prepare for this year’s gardening plans, it’s definitely worth taking all these gardening tips into consideration to ensure that we are doing everything we can to help the environment.
+So when you’re starting to prepare for this year’s gardening plans, it’s definitely worth taking all these environmentally friendly garden tips into consideration to ensure that we are doing everything we can to help the environment.
 I hope you found these tips to garden in an environmentally friendly way helpful!